logo2

 George C. Shelden

-Shelden returned to Houghton in 1875 (3) and continued to be a prominent member of local business.
-He promoted building the Portage Lake bridge and acted as secretary and treasurer of the Portage Lake Bridge Company (3).
-The bridge was sold to the county in Aug 1891 for $35,000 and became toll-free (13,14).
-Shelden, in partnership with his brother, Ransom B. Shelden and Adolph J. Ruhl as prescription clerk, formed Shelden Bros & Co. and started a new drug store, the City Drug Store, in Houghton (16) and opened in Sep 1889 (25).
-They purchased the entire stock, counters, and fixtures of Dr. G. W. Orr's drug store in Lake Linden (16).
+Shelden, in partnership with his brother, Ransom B. Shelden, and Adolph J. Ruhl as prescription clerk, formed Shelden Bros & Co.
+(16).
+They purchased the entire stock, counters, and fixtures of Dr. G. W. Orr's drug store in Lake Linden and started a new drug store in Houghton, the City Drug Store (16), which opened in Sep 1889 (25).
 They, along with their older brother, Carlos D. Shelden, organized a medicine company, the Antialgia Chemical Co., which had its office in the drug store (15).
-The firm dissolved on 01 Nov 1890 and Ransom B. Shelden continued the store (17).
+The firm reportedly dissolved on 01 Nov 1890 and Ransom B. Shelden was to continue the store (17).
+However, the firm name and store continued to be advertised in the Michigan Copper Journal until at least Dec 1891, and was listed in the 1891 (30), but not the 1893 (31), Polk directory.

 Shelden's life came to a tragic end.
 He was shot four times on main street in Houghton and died later that night (3).
-His assailant, an employee who was being tried for severely beating Shelden after a work dispute, jumped off the bridge (3,11) and his body was recovered five days later (9).
+His assailant, an employee who was being tried for assaulting Shelden after a work dispute, jumped off the bridge (3,11) and his body was recovered five days later (9).
 Shelden died on 30 Sep 1896 at the age of 52 (10) and was buried in Forest Hill Cemetery, Houghton (12).
 An article in The L'Anse Sentinel marking his funeral stated (9):

 The loss of Geo.
 C. Shelden to the town of which he has long been a prominent and patriotic citizen will be long felt in many a home which has been a recipient of his quiet generosity and charity.
 His great love of Houghton was doubtless attributable to the fact that his father was its founder, and its pioneer industries were all connected with the name of Ransom Shelden.
 There was no enterprise calculated to redound to the financial or social interests of his native village that did not receive the liberal support of George C. Shelden.
 His loss is a sad blow to Houghton, and his place in the community will be hard to fill.